Difficult People: It's Usually Not About Them

 4. Address Behavior Directly

-In a previous role, I coached supervisors at varying levels across multiple, diverse departments.
+In a previous role, I coached supervisors at various levels across multiple, diverse departments.
 In my experience, the best supervisors gave clear, actionable feedback when addressing undesirable behavior.
 There’s no specific formula for this, but a good framework to use is: action, outcome, impact, and desired change.

 5. Own Your Reaction